dockersamples/wiremock-node-docker/README.md

 unset ACCUWEATHER_API_KEY
 ```

-### 3. set the new api endpoint to point to WireMock.
+### 3. Set the new environment variable

+Remove the old entry in `.env` file and replace it with the following:

 ```
 API_ENDPOINT_BASE=http://localhost:8080